Brittdrog/Drogemoller_lab_website/content/post/22-05-29-congrats_mackenzie/index.md

 ---
-title: Big congratulations to MacKenzie Sarvis for being awarded the FGS Research Completion scholarship!
+title: Big congratulations to MacKenzie Wilke for being awarded the FGS Research Completion scholarship!
 date: 2022-05-27
 ---